 Few are born as natural leaders.
 Is it a practical goal for everyone to become a leader?
 What are the qualities of a leader and how do they change circumstantially?
 What is a leader anyway?

 We will delve into these questions by identifying leadership styles, personality types, team dynamics and communication skills while giving students regular opportunities to lead and practice the supporting roles of a well-functioning team.

-The Adventure & Leadership Gap Year Program is all about enhancing student's personal strengths, learning to work within a team and developing the characteristics of a leader best suited to our own personality type.
+The Adventure & Leadership Gap Year Program is all about enhancing student's personal strengths, learning to work within a team and developing the characteristics of a leader best suited to your own personality type.
 The Irish Gap Year team works with students to achieve these goals through a combination of interactive workshops, student-leading, group projects, team building games, role modelling and reflective practices.

 These principles are interwoven into every aspect of the program to support organic personal growth so that every adventure, surf session, kayaking tour, pub night or student led meal becomes a personal growth opportunity.

 There are four fun and interactive half-day workshops during the first four weeks of the Adventure & Leadership Program taught by Irish Gap Year Director Ryan Allen.
 The workshops have been created using the best of our teams experience and supporting material from Dr O'Reilly.
 Each workshop is paired with light hearted, thought provoking activities designed to allow students to lead, explore group dynamics, role play and enhance their understanding of leadership.

 Leadership workshop titles include: